There's a Party Tonight, and You're Invited

 It is also literally the safest possible party you can attend right now.

-Grab a ticket and get a snack tray ready and see you at 6 pm!
+Grab a ticket and get your snack tray ready—given the heat, I'm getting out the blender to make an icy beverage—and see you at 6 pm!